 Transactions in foreign currencies are initially recorded in Philippine peso based on the exchange rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency exchange rate at the end of the reporting period.
 All differences arising on settlement or translation of monetary items are taken to the consolidated statement of income.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-The gain or loss arising on retranslation of non-monetary items is treated in line with the recognition of gain or loss on change in fair value of the item.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of the arising on retranslation of non-monetary items is treated in line with the recognition of gain or loss on change in fair value of the item.